-The deadline for submitting proposals was October 18, 2013.
+The deadline for submitting proposals is September 22, 2014.

 The Library Technology Conference Planning Committee is looking for a balance of sessions that will appeal to a broad library audience and provide a combination of “right now” solutions and “see the future” technology presentations.
 Projects could already be implemented or still in process.
 Long-term experiments that stretch the boundaries of how we work, or will work, in libraries, as well as “out of the box” solutions and ideas for libraries struggling to ‘keep up’ with evolving technologies are all welcome topics.